DeeFrancois/twitter-download-button/README.md

 ## Setup

 Native Messaging requires a bit of extra setup as explained [here](https://developer.chrome.com/docs/apps/nativeMessaging/).
-The python must be "registered" which you can do by first edit the manifest file to match your system.
-Only the **path** and the **chrome-extension** fields will need to be modified:
+The host program (Host.py) must be "registered", which is done by first editing the included manifest file to match your system.
+Only the **path** and the **chrome-extension** fields need to be modified:
 ```
   {
     "name": "com.my_company.my_application",